Corey Haim: Hollywood teen stardom

 In the era of Tiger Beat and Bop, Haim was a favored cover star.
 His trademark lopsided smile prompted his Never Too Late co-star Cloris Leachman to admonish him: "You know, that smirk you have is cute, but sometimes it looks a little fake.
 I would definitely practice closing your mouth a little more."

-He often played underdogs.
-Next came License to Drive, co-starring Feldman and Heather Graham, in which Haim played the lead role of Les, whose love life is crippled by a lack of a car.
-He achieves his wish-fulfillment fantasy of turning his life around on one wild night.
+In License to Drive (1988), which co-starred Feldman and Heather Graham, Haim played the lead role of Les, whose love life is crippled by a lack of a car.
+Les achieves his wish-fulfillment fantasy of turning his life around on one wild night.
 "There were some shenanigans behind the scenes," remarked director Greg Beeman of the indulgences of the Two Coreys.
 "They would disappear sometimes, but they always showed up for work."
 At the time of the shoot, 16-year-old Haim only had a learner's permit, requiring an adult to be concealed in the back seat of the Cadillac he drove in the movie.
 The film featured Haim's signature ad-libbing at its height.
 Haim was receiving nearly 2,000 fan letters a week and worked to avoid the potentially "psycho" girls who circled the block where he lived in an apartment downstairs from his mother's.
-License to Drive won Haim his second Young Artist Award (tying Feldman for the Best Young Actor in a Motion Picture Comedy or Fantasy award), and went on to gross over $22 million domestically.
+License to Drive won Haim his second Young Artist Award, tying with Feldman for the Best Young Actor in a Motion Picture Comedy or Fantasy award.
+The film grossed over $22 million domestically.
+Haim later said that License to Drive was his "breaking point" for becoming addicted to drugs.

-Haim starred in the horror film Watchers, adapted from the Dean R. Koontz novel, in which he played a teen who befriends a highly intelligent dog altered by military research, leading to the two being pursued.
+Haim starred in the horror film Watchers, adapted from the Dean R. Koontz novel.
+He played a teen who befriends a highly intelligent dog altered by military research, leading to the two being pursued.
 Haim and Feldman next teamed in the metaphysical romantic comedy Dream a Little Dream.
 Four days before the shoot commenced on January 7, 1988, Haim broke his leg.
 His character's injury was added to accommodate his cast and resulting limp.
 After the cast was removed two weeks later, Haim was required to wear a false one for the remainder of the shoot.
 He semi-improvised his scenes in the film.